 –Piersol Academy, established in 1815, educated many teachers.
 It was run by Professor Scudder H. Piersol.

 –Keystone Bakery, once located in Beaver, came to Bridgewater in 1885.
-This building now is Stone Point Landing, which has offices and a restaurant.
+This building is now called Stone Point Landing which has offices and a restaurant.

 –Union Building and Loan was organized in 1886.
 It still exists as Union Building and Loan Savings Bank.